OpenCHAMI/openchami.org/content/docs/tutorial.md

 Note that `sudo` is needed because the containers are running as root and so if `sudo` is omitted, the containers will not be found.

-OpenCHAMI tokens last for an hour by default.
-Whenever one needs to be regenerated, run the above command.

 ### 1.9 Checkpoint

 1. ```bash